edgeworx/docs/content/en/docs/ai/_index.md

 ---
 title: "Darcy AI Overview"
+linkTitle: "DARCY AI"
 weight: 400
-linkTitle: "DARCY AI"
 ---

 ## Page requires updates
+## FIXME

 * Update AI SDK references (Darcy Engine)
 * Discuss moving AI SDK and edgeboard requirements to a new nav section (global Darcy suite requirements?)
 * Discuss moving "darcy AI ready edgeboards" to a new nav section
 * Discuss pointing Setup, build, package, deploy to guides
 * Darcy example apps can be removed (now a dedicated "apps" nav section)
 * Discuss moving "help" to a new nav section (bottom of tree) to point to support/discuss
 * Discuss adding new nav section "developing AI models" with tensor flow and other AI model info